josdejong/mathjs/README.md

 math.js can evaluate expressions (see [Expressions](#expressions)) and supports chained operations (see [Chained operations](#chained-operations)).

-Here some example code.
-More can be found in the [examples directory](https://github.com/josdejong/mathjs/tree/master/examples/).
+The example code below shows how to use math.js.
+More examples can be found in the [examples directory](https://github.com/josdejong/mathjs/tree/master/examples/).

 ```js